Bipolar-Games/Interface-Serialization/README.md

 #### 2) Inheriting `Serialized<>` class

-If you are going to often reference your interface in many classes you might find it more convenient to create your own serialized class of interface by inheriting `Serialized<>` class.
+If you are going to reference your interface in many classes, you might find it more convenient to create your own serialized class of interface by inheriting `Serialized<>` class.

 ```cs
 using UnityEngine;